Alan Patricof: Early life and education

-Patricof grew up on the Upper West Side of Manhattan, New York City, the son of parents who had immigrated from Russia to the United States.
-His father was a stockbroker at a small firm.
+Patricof grew up on the Upper West Side of Manhattan, the son of a stockbroker; his parents had emigrated from Russia to the United States.
+He has recalled playing stickball in the streets and selling The Saturday Evening Post in the subway as a boy.
 He is of Jewish descent.

-Patricof graduated from Horace Mann School for Boys in 1952.
-In 2003, he received its Distinguished Achievement Award.
-In 1955, he graduated from Ohio State University with a B.A. in finance.
-He went on to earn an M.B.A. from Columbia University in 1957 while working full-time as an analyst for an investment firm.
+He graduated from Horace Mann School for Boys in 1952, and received the school's Distinguished Achievement Award in 2003.
+He completed a bachelor's degree in business administration at Ohio State University in three years, graduating in 1955, and earned an M.B.A. from Columbia University in 1957 while working full-time as an analyst at an investment firm.